road2paradise/GiftLand/README.md

 My dad runs a busy retail store and utilises apps such as Whatsapp, Viber and sometimes pen and paper to order stock and inventory.
 I approached this problem with a solution of a web app / phone app in mind to address the need for a central platform where employees can simply upload a photo of the stock required instead of my dad having to filter through multiple applications and papers to collate stock and inventory.

-This web app is hosted as a local webserver (Apache on Raspberry pi) at the store where employees will upload their photos to the cloud through the web application.
+This web app is hosted as a local webserver (Apache on Raspberry pi) at the store where employees will upload their photos to the cloud (AWS - S3) through the web application.
 The web app is also hosted at home where my dad is able to access all uploaded photos.

 ## Initial Feedback